perone/Pyevolve/docs/source/intro.rst

    Adjusted Fitness
-      The adjusted fitness is a measure computed from the Standardized Fitness, the Adjusted Fitness is always between 0 and 1 and it's always bigger for better individuals.
+      The adjusted fitness is a measure computed from the Standardized Fitness.
+The Adjusted Fitness is always between 0 and 1 and it's always larger for better individuals.

       .. seealso::